Eddie-Sun/deep_learning/Topics/004 Model Components.md

 - $d\tau$: The differential element for the variable $\tau$, indicating that we integrate with respect to $\tau$.
 - $t$: The variable representing time or the independent variable in the output function.
 - $\tau$: A dummy variable of integration, used as a placeholder to integrate over.

-Convolutional layers operate on sub-tensors.
-In the context of an image, its a small patch of pixels.

-Q: Why is that important?

 <!--START OF FOOTER-->